MrTomKimber/kgontologies/docs/knowledge_graphs.md

 Information is transformed into a structured network of interconnected facts, enabling better understanding, discovery and analysis of relationships.

-Knowledge graphs can be defined as $G = \{E,R,F\}$, where $E$ is a collection of Entities, concepts, objects, things or events - $R$ is the set of all possible Relations that can occur between the entities, and $F$ is the set of facts that records how the Entities are Related to one another.
+Knowledge graphs can be defined as $G = \lbrace E,R,F \rbrace$, where $E$ is a collection of Entities, (concepts, objects, things or events) - $R$ is the set of all possible Relations that can occur between the entities, and $F$ is the set of facts that records how the Entities are Related to one another.

-A fact $F$ is defined as $F=\{h,r,t\}$ where $h \in E$ is an entity at the head of the relationship, $t \in E$ is the entity at the tail of the relationship and $r \in R$ is the specific directional relationship that links the two entities together.
+A fact $F$ is defined as $F=\lbrace h,r,t \rbrace$ where $h \in E$ is an entity at the head of the relationship, $t \in E$ is the entity at the tail of the relationship and $r \in R$ is the specific directional relationship that links the two entities together.

 These facts are sometimes known as *triples* and can also be denoted using the *SPO* notation $T = (s,p,o)$ where $T$ is a triple (or Fact), $s \in E$ is the *Subject*, $p \in R$ is the *Predicate*, and $o \in E$ is the *Object* of the triple.